Make a plan to come visit us. We are open to the public Saturday and Sunday’s, mid- May through mid-October (with a special event in December).

 Stearns Farm is wheelchair accessible to the general store and cabin area and to the barnyard area to some extent.
 The historical houses are not wheelchair accessible.

-On opening day in May, we usually feature a demonstration of our sheep being sheared.
-Of course there are over 50 animals for kids old and young alike to visit with and feed.
-Our youth group members are always on hand to teach facts about the animals and tell of their experiences caring for their project animals.
+Our Homestead Hoofers youth group members are always on hand to teach facts about the animals and tell of their experiences caring for their project animals.

-On Saturdays, June through October, the pasture is also used for our Farmer’s Market.
-We have all local vendors, and this past year it included products made from goats milk, local honey, bakery, and much more.
-The homestead also sells some of our own grown produce and our fresh eggs go quickly!
+On Saturdays, June through October, the front pasture is the location for our Farmer’s Market.
+Local farmers and vendors will have fresh vegetables, products made from goats milk, local honey, bakery, and much more available.
+The homestead also sells some of our own fresh grown produce and our farm fresh eggs go quickly!

 Tours for Schools and Groups

 The Parma Area Historical Society offers outings and tours of the homestead to schools and groups.
 The fee is $3.00 per person includes the tour and feed for the animals.
 The outing must be booked in advance to insure availability of the staff.
 Please contact us at Stearnshomestead@gmail.com to schedule a tour group.